A note on the unique properties of the Kullback--Leibler divergence for sampling via gradient flows: Discussion

 \section{Discussion}

-Proposition~\ref{prop:main} shows that the Kullback--Leibler divergence is the only divergence within the Bregman class whose gradient flows do not require knowledge of the normalising constant of $\pi$.
+Proposition~\ref{prop:main} shows that the Kullback--Leibler divergence is the only divergence within the Bregman class defined in~\eqref{eq:breg_probas} whose gradient flows do not require knowledge of the normalising constant of $\pi$.
 Combining this result with \citet[Theorem 4.1]{chen2023sampling} reduces the class of divergences for which one can develop sampling algorithms based on gradient flows which do not require knowledge of the normalising constant.
 In particular, our result shows that $\alpha$--divergences and $\beta$--divergences lead to gradient flows requiring the normalising constant.

+Another option to build gradient flows that do not require knowledge of the normalising constant of $\pi$ is to consider divergences which satisfy~\eqref{eq:relaxed}.
+In Section~\ref{sec:conditions} we show that there exist $f$-divergences which satisfy~\eqref{eq:relaxed} but unfortunately their gradient flows are notoriously hard to implement without additional approximations.

-Our result and \citet[Theorem 4.1]{chen2023sampling} do not cover the class of kernel discrepancies, whose gradient flows often do not require knowledge of the normalising constant of the target \citep{korba2021kernel, arbel2019maximum, belhadji2025weighted}.
+Our result and \citet[Theorem 4.1]{chen2023sampling} do not cover the class of kernel discrepancies, which with a careful choice of the kernel can lead to gradient flows that do not require knowledge of the normalising constant of the target \citep{korba2021kernel}.
+In some cases, kernel discrepancies also allow to obtain gradient flow dynamics which can be implemented if a sample from the target $\pi$ is already available \cite{arbel2019maximum, belhadji2025weighted}.

-Despite requiring the normalising constant, many gradient flows of the $\chi^2$-divergence (which belongs to the class of $f$-divergences) have been proposed.
-These alternatives rely on approximations of the $\chi^2$-divergence obtained through mollifiers \citep{li2023sampling, lu2023birth}, kernelised metrics \citep{chewi2020svgd} and jump processes \citep{lindsey2022ensemble}.
-These approximations provide a promising venue for obtaining gradient flows of divergences beyond the Kullback--Leibler as discussed in \cite{carrillo2019blob} for some special cases.